 Dose: The lowest effective dose for acute usage of ashwagandha, and perhaps the most cost-effective dose, is 300-500 mg.
 The optimal dose is 6,000 mg a day usually divided into three doses (2,000 mg each).
 Ashwagandha is safe while breastfeeding, but not safe in pregnancy.

-Zinc is involved in the conversion of T4 to T3, so it’s an important nutrient if you appear to have problems with thyroid-hormone conversion.
-In one study, participants who took zinc sulphate for 12 months had T3 levels come into the normal range, had decreases in reverse T3, and had better communication between the hypothalamus and the thyroid (the hypothalamus releases thyrotropin-releasing hormone which tells the thyroid to release TSH.)
+Zinc is involved in the conversion of T4 to T3.
+It’s an important nutrient if you appear to have problems with thyroid-hormone conversion.
+In one study, participants who took zinc sulphate for 12 months had T3 levels come into the normal range.
+They also had decreases in reverse T3, and had better communication between the hypothalamus and the thyroid (the hypothalamus releases thyrotropin-releasing hormone which tells the thyroid to release TSH).
 Furthermore, research has connected zinc deficiency with decreased thyroid hormone levels and a lower resting metabolic rate.

 Dose: 30 mg/day (take with meals to prevent nausea).
 Zinc is safe when pregnant and breastfeeding.

 Like ashwagandha, guggul is an Ayurvedic herb that has been shown to improve T3 and T4 levels.
 Animal research suggests that guggul improves iodine uptake and metabolic activity of the thyroid gland.